plandes/userauth/README.md

 - Build the distribution binaries: `make dist`

 Note that you can also build a single jar file with all the dependencies with: `make package`

+## Other Libraries

+Jenkins has a [plugin] available.
+However, it is tightly coupled their framework, for which libraries are difficult to find.

 ## Changelog